 The rear wheel is 18-in. size, and the rear tire is the 3.25-18 Trials Universal.
-The single leading shoe type brake is of the 130 mm.×28 mm. $(5.12\times1.10 \text{ in.})$ size.
+The leading trailing type brake is of the 130 mm.×28 mm. ( $5.12\times1.10$ in.) size.
 A labyrinth seal between the wheel hub and the brake plate is provided to prevent water and dust leakage.
-The brake tension bar is of link design to min. imize the shifting of the brake cam lever position when the rear swing arm is moving up and down.
+The brake tension bar is of link design to minimize the shifting of the brake cam lever position when the rear swing arm is moving up and down.
 The rear fender is steel, and rubber mounted on the frame.
 It is also wide enough to protect the engine unit from dust and water.

-Note that the AT1-MX uses 3.50-18'' trials universal tires.
+Note that the AT1M uses 3.50-18" trials universal tires.